-

 Water requirements: Moderate

-Maintenance: Low; allow foliage to die back naturally and avoid disturbance, spreads slowly by rhizomes
+Maintenance: Low; allow foliage to die back naturally, spreads slowly by rhizomes

 Growing zone: USDA zones 3 to 8